-- 1. The children should move around quietly.
-They should at all times be cautious towards other people. - 2.
-The children should walk in single file on the left-hand side especially in communal areas, (Art Room, ILE etc.).
-However, it may be appropriate when outside for the children to walk in pairs. - 3.
+- 1. The children should move around quietly and purposefully.
+In practice, this does not mean in silence but calm voices are expected and running is prohibited.
+Play equipment and classroom resources are not to be played with when transitioning around the school and must be held safely at all times.
+Children and adults open doors and at no times are chairs, fire extinguishers or any other equipment to be used to replace this etiquette.
+Children should, at all times, be cautious towards other people. - 2.
+If walking in class lines, the children should walk in single file on the left-hand side especially in communal areas, (Art Room, ILE etc.).
+However, it may be appropriate when outside for the children to walk in pairs or groups as directed by the responsible adult. - 3.
 The children should walk silently into assembly and wait to be told to sit down either by the class teacher or adult conducting the assembly. - 4.
-The teacher should consider his/her position carefully when taking a whole class around school.
+The teacher and support staff should consider his/her position carefully when taking a whole class around school.
 It is usually best to walk alongside the middle of the line but the children should expect that the teacher will move along the line keeping 'an eye' on everyone. - 5.
 The first child(ren) in the line should hold open the door(s) for the rest of the class.
 Then join the end of the line when all class have passed through.
 All pupils should be taught to hold doors open for adults.
 Care should be taken when closing doors. - 6.
-The teacher should train their class where regular stopping points are en-route around the school, in order for them to keep a check on the line. - 7.
+The staff should train their class where regular stopping points are en-route around the school, in order for them to keep a check on the line. - 7.
 Children are to go to the toilet in single sex pairs only (with the exception of the class in the Pavilion).
+They must ask permission of an adult before toilet stops so as to ensure responsible adults know where the children are at all times.